 We say the British Monarchy is the guardian of tradition.
-When Prince Charles succeeds to become King and Sovereign, tradition dictates that when the new monarch takes to the throne, the news will be announced from the balcony of St James’s Palace.
+When Prince Charles succeeds the throne to become King and Sovereign, tradition dictates the news will be announced from the balcony of St James’s Palace.

-St James Palace is the most senior of Royal Palace and was the Royal Residence right up to 1837 when Queen Victoria moved to Buckingham Palace.
+St James Palace remains the most senior of Royal Palaces and was the Royal Residence right up to 1837 when Queen Victoria moved to Buckingham Palace.

 Who lives at St James Palace today

 - Prince Charles and when they were younger, Prince William and Prince Harry together lived at York House, within the St James Palace complex.

 - Princess Anne

 - Princess Alexandra, The Honourable Lady Ogilvy, cousin of the queen